Dan and Phil: The Super Amazing Project

 In October 2011, Dan and Phil were invited to create a collaborative YouTube channel by the network My Damn Channel.
 Titled The Super Amazing Project, it featured the duo discussing and investigating paranormal events.
 Segments included "Viewers Spooky Happenings", where the audience of the show would send in "scary" items for the video bloggers to react to, and "In The News This Week", where the duo recapped recent light-hearted news items and viral videos.
 Dan and Phil hosted three seasons of The Super Amazing Project through December 2012.
-In October 2014, it was announced the channel would pass to new hosts Alastair James Murden and Victoria Atkin.

 DanAndPhilCRAFTS

 On 1 April 2015, Dan and Phil launched a spin-off crafts-based channel, DanAndPhilCRAFTS, as an April Fools joke.
 It featured a single video of them creating square snowflakes out of paper, with an amateur editing style and humour throughout.
 It reached over 154,000 subscribers and 500,000 total video views in one week.
 Additional videos were uploaded on April Fools' Day in 2016, 2017, and 2024.